Jillian Bullock

 By this time, Jake’s dream had become my own, and I worked for years to become an award winning filmmaker, who wears the hats of screenwriter, director, producer, actress, and fight choreographer.
 I got that last title because I earned my first black belt in Tae Kwon Do when I was 15.
 My second black belt in Wing Chun, I achieved in my 20’s.
 Today, I train in boxing and Muay Thai.

 I eventually became the CEO of Jillian Bullock Enterprises, LLC, a film and entertainment production company in Pennsylvania.
 I am also an author of Health Is Made In The Kitchen and HERE I STAND, which is my memoir.
-My first novel Shadows of Love, Betrayal & Murder will be published later this year.
+My first novel Shadows of Love, Betrayal & Murder will be published in 2025.

 Since 2007, I have been a screenwriting judge for the Set in Philadelphia Screenwriting Contest.
 I am also a screenwriting instructor and script consultant.
 To keep my skills sharp, I’m always taking Masterclasses on writing, acting, and directing.